AndreMiguelAlves/AndreMiguelAlves/README.md

 ##  HEY!
-My name is André Alves, I am from Portugal!
+My name is André Alves from Portugal!
 I am a self-taught front-end developer from Portugal, enthusiastic about creating user-friendly, visually appealing and accessible websites that deliver an exceptional user experience.

 I consider myself a fast learner, and I am highly motivated to continue developing my skills.